linimary/Bankist-app/README.md

 Bankist - a bank app in which you can transfer money to another account, request a loan, close the account.
-You can check total incomes, total outcomes, interest rate, sort the movements and has a timer, which logs you out in 2 min.
+Check total incomes, total outcomes, interest rate, sort the movements and has a timer, which logs you out in 2 min.

 Username: js  Password: 1111